Professional Nursing Practice – nur391 (3 credits)

-- Differentiate characteristics between a profession and an occupation.
+Differentiate characteristics between a profession and an occupation.

-- Complete the HIPAA tutorial.
+Complete the HIPAA tutorial.

-- The University of Phoenix reserves the right to modify courses.
+The University of Phoenix reserves the right to modify courses.

-- While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+While widely available, not all programs are available in all locations or in both online and on-campus formats.
+Please check with a University Enrollment Representative.